Luxury Resorts, Exes & Martinis by the Beach

 Surely, I missed the pillow talks & those whispers of goodnight I love yous.
 But my ex is in another villa now tight in somebody else’s arms.

 The next day I saw them walking towards the boat for the mainland while I was on the veranda for breakfast.
-I just drowned myself in gruyeres, bratwursts, slab bacons & everything the gods eat in heaven.
+I just drowned myself in gruyeres, bratwursts, slab bacons & everything that gods eat in heaven.

 We spent the day hopping from one island to the next.
 We got front row seats into Palawan’s luminescent underworld & chilled for lunch at the exquisite Lagen Resort.
 I tried my best to forget what happened the night before.
 Or at least faked it.